 All visas issued by France are biometric visas.

-Children under 12 years of age are not required to provide the biometric data; the application must be submitted by the child’s parent/legal guardian.
-The photograph in the ISO/IEC format (pdf) of the child will be scanned.
+Children under 12 years of age: children under 12 years of age are not required to provide the biometric data, short stay Schengen visa application may be submitted by the child’s parent/legal guardian.
+The ISO/IEC format photograph (pdf) of the child will be scanned.